The Health Benefits of MusicArticle posted in: Lifestyle

 Stress & Mood

-Think you need medicine for pain, depression or anxiety?
+Think you need medicine for pain or stress?
 Maybe a little music is just what the doctor ordered.
 Research tell us that listening to some tunes may enhance brain function, lower heart rate and blood pressure and reduce stress and inflammation, says Harvard Health.

 Numerous studies back up the data.
 According to Harvard Health, a Wisconsin study had 45 heart attack patients listen to classical songs while recovering in intensive care.
 Those lucky enough to be serenaded experienced a drop in heart rate, breathing rate and heart-oxygen demand.
 These benefits lingered for more than an hour afterwards.